 [Section 42A inserted by No. 20 of 2002 s.
 133.]

 42B.
-Good faith bargaining for industrial agreement
+Bargaining for industrial agreements, good faith required etc.

 (1) When bargaining for an industrial agreement, a negotiating party shall bargain in good faith.

 (2) Without limiting the meaning of the expression, bargaining in good faith by negotiating parties includes doing the following things —